 NOTICE OF A PUBLIC LISTENING SESSION ON THE PRESIDENT'S AMERICA'S GREAT OUTDOORS INITIATIVE

-Please join senior representatives from the U.S. Department of Agriculture (USDA), the U.S. Department of the Interior (DOI), the White House Council on Environmental Quality (CEQ), U.S. Department of Agriculture (USDA), and U.S. Environmental Protection Agency (EPA) for a public listening session and discussion in the Penobscot River region of Maine on conservation, recreation, reconnecting people to the outdoors and enhancing related economic opportunities.
+Please join senior representatives from the Department of Defense, U.S. Department of the Interior (DOI), White House Council on Environmental Quality (CEQ), U.S. Department of Agriculture (USDA), and U.S. Environmental Protection Agency (EPA) for a public listening session and discussions on conservation, recreation, and reconnecting people to the outdoors.
 The session will be held August 20 from 1:45 pm to 3:45 p.m. at the Sculpture Park at Lewis and Clark Community College in Godfrey, Illinois, a short distance from St. Louis, Missouri.

 This past April, at the White House Conference on America’s Great Outdoors, President Obama signed a memorandum establishing the America’s Great Outdoors Initiative to develop a conservation agenda worthy of the 21st century and to reconnect Americans with our great outdoors.
 The President understands that protecting and restoring the lands and waters that we love and reconnecting people to the outdoors must happen at the local level.

-Therefore, President Obama directed the principal leaders of the America’s Great Outdoors Initiative to travel across the country to listen and learn from people directly involved in finding grassroots solutions to conserving our lands and waters and reconnecting Americans to the outdoors.
-The President indicated that the sessions should engage the full range of interested groups, including tribal leaders, farmers and ranchers, sportsmen, community park groups, foresters, youth groups, businesspeople, educators, State and local governments, and recreation and conservation groups.
+Therefore, President Obama directed the principal leaders of the America’s Great Outdoors Initiative to travel across the country to listen and learn from people directly involved in finding grassroots solutions to conserve our lands, waterways, historical and cultural resources, and reconnect Americans to the outdoors.
+The President indicated that the sessions should engage the full range of interested groups, including tribal leaders, farmers and ranchers, sportsmen, community park groups, foresters, youth groups, businesspeople, educators, State and local governments, recreation and conservation groups, and others.

-The September 2nd public listening session and discussion is an opportunity for leaders of the America’s Great Outdoors Initiative to hear from you and other voices in Maine about solutions for building a 21st century conservation and recreation agenda and for reconnecting people with the outdoors, strengthening natural resource based economies and enhancing economic opportunities.
+The public listening session and discussions on August 20 provide an opportunity for the leaders of the America’s Great Outdoors Initiative to hear from you and other voices in the region about solutions for building a 21st century conservation and recreation agenda and for reconnecting people with the outdoors.
 Please join us.
-Here are the details.
+Here are the details:

-In the event you are unable to participate in person, please submit your comments and stories via the America’s Great Outdoors website at http://www.doi.gov/americasgreatoutdoors/.
+In the event you are unable to participate in person, please submit your comments and ideas via the America’s Great Outdoors website at http://www.doi.gov/americasgreatoutdoors/.

-If you have questions, please call Elaine Tremble at 207-990-9569.
-We hope you will participate and look forward to hearing from you.
+If you have questions, please call Julie Ziino at (636) 899-0055.
+We look forward to your participation – please join us!